 Choose Apply and then repeat as needed

 Now that the data has been reduced to one line per person, we can find how much has changed over time with a calculation column.
 In the example above, we added a Number Calc column to the report which:

 Took the total points from the last created

 Subtracted it from the total points from the first created

 To see how much they changed over time.

-If you have multiple clients in your database you can even set the Score Difference column to show the average change.
+If you have multiple clients in your database you can even set the Points Difference column to show the average change.
 Additionally, you can have multiple aliases to compare more than just the First or Last but First, Next, Next as an example.
 Note: Be aware for every alias the client must have at least that many matching records or they will be dropped, Apricot will not just add a 0.
 If there are 3 aliases and they only have 2 records, they will not show up.